 '''

 [echo] project hello published locally with version 0.1.0-RC201907091602

 BUILD SUCCESSFUL

 Total time: 1 minute 6 seconds

-The WDK file are deveed by the build are even in a control in a dedicated in event.
+The WDK file are deveed by the build are even is been to diverged in a dedicated in event.

 '''

 The WPK file produced by the build process is located in a dedicated target~/artifacts folder in the project and is published to the target module repository declared in MicroEJ Module Manager settings file.